Find the mortgage that's right for you

 If your home costs £150,000 and the total cost of incentives is £15,000 (or 10%), the lender could reduce the LTV and/or increase the interest rate on your borrowing.

-The government launched the First Homes scheme in June 2021, which provides a discount of between 30%-50% on the price of new build homes in England.
+The First Homes scheme was launched in June 2021, and provides a discount of between 30%-50% on the price of certain new build homes in England.
 This is intended to help first time buyers on a lower income to get a foot on the property ladder.

 Key workers will likely be prioritised for access to the scheme, but it’s open to anyone that qualifies for the below criteria: